kubeshop/testkube/docs/getting-started.md

 +------------+--------------------+--------------------------+---------------------------+----------+
 ```

-## Changing output format
+## **Changing the Output Format**

-For lists and details you can use different output format (`--output` flag) for now we're supporting following formats:
+For lists and details, you can use different output formats via the `--output` flag.
+The following formats are currently supported:

-- `RAW` - it's raw output from given executor (e.g. for Postman collection it's terminal text with colors and tables)
+- RAW - Raw output from the given executor (e.g., for Postman collection, it's terminal text with colors and tables).
-- `JSON` - test run data are encoded in JSON
+- JSON - Test run data are encoded in JSON.
-- `GO` - go-template formatting (like in Docker and Kubernetes) you'll need to add `--go-template` flag with custom format (defaults to {{ . | printf("%+v") }} will help you check available fields)
+- GO - For go-template formatting (like in Docker and Kubernetes), you'll need to add the `--go-template` flag with a custom format.
+The default is **{{ . | printf("%+v") }}**.
+This will help you check available fields.

-(Keep in mind that we have plans for other output formats like junit etc. if it's something that you need please ping us)
+There plans to support other output formats like junit etc. If there is something specific that you need, please reach out to us.

-## Deleting a test
+## **Deleting a Test**

-For deleting a test there is `kubectl testkube tests delete TEST_NAME` command and also `--all` flag can be used to delete all.
+The command to delete a test is `kubectl testkube tests delete TEST_NAME`.
+The `--all` flag can be used to delete all.